 The installation of porcelain tile is becoming an increasingly regular task for the modern day tiler.
 Customers desire the look of natural stone, but require the extra durability that porcelain tiles offer.
 With porcelain tiles being non-porous (impervious to water) and virtually maintenance free, they are the perfect solution for the progressively popular wet-room styled bathrooms.

 With porcelain being one of the most popular choices of tile material available, and with the trend for porcelain tile set to continue, tilers have had to adapt their working methods and tools to be able to cater for the demands of their clients.
-Until recently, a large number of tile fixers have shied away from the installation and drilling of porcelain tiles due its perceived difficulty.
+Until recently, a large number of tile fixers have shied away from installing and drilling porcelain tiles due its perceived difficulty.

 However, drilling holes in porcelain tile is not difficult!
 Using the correct methods and the best tools for the job, it is possible to achieve perfect cuts in a matter of seconds.